joegaudet/joegaudet.github.io/_posts/2016-03-07-affordances-and-signifiers.markdown

 ---
 layout: post
-title:  "Affordances + Signifiers and Moscow Mules"
+title:  "Affordances, Signifiers, and Moscow Mules"
 comments: true
 categories: [design]
 ---

 I take pride in really caring about the design of the software I build.
 I can usually tell when it's good, when the visuals and interactions are dialled in.
 But, I rarely have a clear idea of how to get there.

-Thankfully, I've been lucky over the years to work with some really great designers[^1]. who have helped show me the way.
+Thankfully, I've been lucky over the years to work with some really great designers[^1] who have helped show me the way.

 In an effort to learn some more of their language I've been reading '[The Design of Everyday Things](https://books.google.ca/books?id=nVQPAAAAQBAJ&source=gbs_similarbooks)'.
 So far it's a very interesting read.
 An analysis of the design and psychology of everyday things.
 I--like many no doubt--